 Programs for Unravelling Cubes

 The Unravel program has been developed for solving cubes from size 2x2x2 (abbreviated as size 2) upwards.
 Background information on the development is provided on the Unravelling Cubes of Size 2x2x2 and Above page.
 An early (Windows platform only) version of Unravel accommodates standard (unmarked centres) cubes in the 2 to 16 size range.
 The Java version accommodates standard cubes in the size range 2 to a maximum settable limit (that can never exceed the size 99 program limit).
-The Java version has a marked centres' option for cubes in the 3 to 32 (typically) size range.
+The Java version has an option for marked centres (supercubes) for cubes in the 3 to 32 typically) size range when a numerical marking graphic is used, and can be extended up to size 99 when a corner graphic marking is used.
 Marked centres (particularly for cubes of size greater than 3) add complexity to the cube solving process and could be of special interest to those who need something more challenging than the standard cubes with unmarked centres.
 As at February 2017 the author is unaware of any other developer providing the means of implementing and solving cubes with marked centres that cover a significant cube size range.

 The latest Java version has the designation "Unravel Version J-2.5: Date of last update 29-Jan-2017" (as indicated in Menu item "Help – About" when the program is run}.
 This latest version included some corrections to the Options dialog of the previous version.